 For a guide to adding NuGet packages to your project, see our walkthrough on including a NuGet package in your project.

 It's also possible to create and publish your own plugins as Nuget packages (and Xamarin Components).
 Many existing plugins are open-source so you can review their code to understand how they have been writtern.

 For example, the list of plugins below are all open source, and they correspond

-to the samples in the
+to some samples in the

 - Text-to-Speech by James Montemagno – GitHub and NuGet

 - Battery Status by James Montemagno – GitHub and NuGet